SHADABKHAN89/endee/README.md

 # AI Resume Analyzer using RAG + Job Matching

 ## 📌 Overview
-This project is an AI-powered Resume Analyzer that uses semantic search and embeddings to evaluate resumes and match them with job descriptions.
+This project is an AI-powered Resume Analyzer that uses semantic search and embedding-based similarity to evaluate resumes and match them with job descriptions.

 ---